The Sweet Highs And Sugar Crashes of Writing with a Bestseller

 Now with the memoir coming out in early 2014, I’m once again on solid ground, sugar levels steady—at least for now.

-As I stood in front of the audience giving my spiel about writing with John, I cracked a few jokes and told a funny anecdote about the experience.
+As I stood in front of the audience, giving my spiel about writing with John, I cracked a few jokes and told a funny anecdote about the experience.
 I had them eating out of my hand.
-As I looked out of the corner of my eye, I saw Grisham’s smiling.
+As I looked out of the corner of my eye, I saw Grisham smiling.

 I’ll have to ask him someday.

-About the Author: Founder of one of Chicago’s largest ad agencies, Tony Vanderwarker is author of the memoir Writing With a Bestseller (Skyhorse, January 2014) about his experience being mentored by John Grisham while writing the thriller Sleeping Dogs, releasing in 2014.
+About the Author: Founder of one of Chicago’s largest ad agencies, Tony Vanderwarker is author of the memoir Writing with the Master: How One of the World’s Bestselling Authors Fixed My Book and Changed My Life about his experience being mentored by John Grisham while writing the thriller Sleeping Dogs.
 He has also penned the forthcoming novels Ads for God and Say Something Funny.
 More about Tony can be found at TonyVanderwarker.com.